-The Risk Appetite Framework (RAF) is a key component of the company's framework that guides our risk-taking activities in coherence with the Risk Appetite Statement (RAS).
-It relies on an independent and integrated risk governance, wide corporate coverage, policies and procedures establishing the risk culture throughout the RCS Group.
+The Risk Appetite Framework (RAF) is key component of the RCS Group's framework that guides our risk-taking activities in coherence with the Risk Appetite Statement (RAS).
+It relies on independent and integrated risk governance, wide corporate coverage, policies and procedures of the risk culture throughout the RCS Group.